Elan Language Reference

 It may delegate work to one or more procedures or functions.

-There may not be more than one main in a file – the Global prompt will not show the main option when one already exists in the file.
+There may not be more than one main in a program file, and the Global prompt will not show main as an option when one already exists in the file.

 +main variable liname set to [3, 6, 1, 0, 99, 4, 67]expression call inPlaceRippleSortprocedureName(liarguments) print liexpression end main